Multipath interference from large trapped ion chains: Experimental scheme

-The experimental scheme presented here allows for the observation of scattered light from the controllable atomic system with a well-defined number of particles and with the fundamental possibility of individual atom addressing.
-Fig.~\ref{fig:block_scheme}-a) shows the experimental setup, comprising a linear Paul trap with four blade-like electrodes for spatial confinement of atomic ions and the optical axis used for driving of the atoms and detection of the emitted light.
-The radial direction defined as the direction perpendicular to the trap symmetry axis allows for observation of the ions on an EMCCD camera with spatial resolution of each individual ion.
-We use it for direct determination of the ion number, string length and overall emission intensity.
+The Fig.~\ref{fig:block_scheme}-a) shows schematically the experimental arrangement.
+It allows for the observation of scattered light from the controllable atomic system with a well-defined number of ions and with the fundamental possibility of their individual addressing.
+The experimental setup comprises a linear Paul trap with four blade-like electrodes for spatial confinement of ions in the radial direction defined as the direction perpendicular to the trap symmetry axis.
+The ultra-high-vacuum surrounding the Paul trap has estimated pressure on the $10^{-12}$~mBar level, which enables long storage and measurement times with large ensembles of ions.
+The observation of the ions on an EMCCD camera allows for the spatial resolution of each individual ion and it is used for direct determination of number of ions in the string, its length, and overall emission intensity.
 In the axial trapping direction, ions are confined by application of dc voltages $U_{\rm tip}$ on the two cone-shaped tip electrodes.
 The employed tip electrodes have small apertures which are typically utilized for quasi-homogeneous excitation of the ion crystals~\cite{schindler2013quantum, haffner2008quantum}.
-Conversely, we use these apertures for the collection of light scattered by the ion crystal.
-After coupling the fluorescence to a single-mode optical fiber and optimization of the collection optics parameters, the presented configuration corresponds to a robust detection scheme with several crucial properties.
-First, for the relatively small solid angles offered by the apertures (in the order of hundreds of $\mu$m in typical setups), the light scattered from ions aligned along the optical axis of the collection optics is detected with approximately the same efficiency as far as they lay within the Rayleigh range of the detected optical mode.
+Conversely, we use these apertures for the collection of light scattered by the ion strings.
+After coupling the fluorescence to a single-mode optical fiber and optimization of the collection optics, the presented configuration corresponds to a robust detection scheme with several crucial properties.
+First, for the relatively small solid angles offered by the apertures, the light scattered from ions aligned along the optical axis of the collection optics is detected with approximately the same efficiency as far as they lay within the Rayleigh range of the detection mode.
 Second, the axial detection configuration also allows for convenient bulk detection of the scattered light interference, because the angular gradient of the interference pattern of the collectively scattered light is expected to be the smallest close to the direction of the ion crystal axis~\cite{mewton2007radiative}.
-Therefore, the presented configuration allows for maximizing the optical access with minimal effect on the observed interference visibility.
+Therefore, the presented spatial configuration allows for maximizing the optical access with minimal effect on the observed interference visibility.